ReachOut.com uses cookies to give you the best experience. Find out more about cookies and your privacy in our policy.

 If you’re diagnosed with bipolar disorder, it’s really important to work with a mental health professional rather than try to manage the condition on your own.
 However, research has shown that self-help strategies that are planned with your mental health practitioner can make a huge difference in managing your bipolar disorder.

 • Monitor your mood.
-Keep track of your mood daily, including factors such as sleep, medication and events that may influence mood.
+Keep track of your mood daily, including factors such as sleep, medication and events that may influence and contribute to mood swings.
 Use a chart or app to help.

 • Develop a schedule.
 Routine is important in keeping your mood stable.
 Organise a schedule and try to stick to it regardless of your mood, to help maintain stability.